|Title:||Head Volleyball Coach|

 An active member of the American Volleyball Coaches Association (AVCA), Condon is married to Lesley Michelle and the couple have one child, Ella.

 |Title:||Assistant Volleyball Coach|

-Alli Arbogast begins her second season with Pirate volleyball coaching staff as an assistant for the 2012 season.
+Alli Arbogast begins her third season with Pirate volleyball coaching staff as an assistant for the 2013 season.

 Arbogast joined the Pirates in 2011 from the University of South Florida, where she was a four-year standout for the Bulls from 2006-2009.
 A first-team All-Big East Conference middle hitter and AVCA All-Northeast Region performer as a senior, Arbogast finished her four-year career at USF as the school’s fourth all-time leading blocker with 430 total blocks and second all-time leader in block assists with 380.
 She hit .326 as a senior and led the Big East in blocking, averaging 1.49 blocks per set and ranking among the Top 10 nationally.

 After her time with the Bulls, Arbogast played professionally in Italy for one season before returning to the states.